-The shift from an agricultural to industrial economy brought a number of Black women out of the South in the wake of Reconstruction and Redemption.
-The autonomy of Black women in the post-slavery garnered a response from dominant society Carby describes as a moral panic.
-During this time, narratives about Black women’s sexuality portrayed them as a dangerous and pathological group in need of social control.
+The shift from an agricultural to an industrial economy brought a number of Black women out of the South in the wake of Reconstruction and Redemption.
+The autonomy of Black women in the post-slavery garnered a response from the dominant society Carby describes as a moral panic.
+During this time, through the figure of “Blues women,” narratives about Black women’s sexuality portrayed them as a dangerous and pathological group in need of social control.

 How Progressives Police Black Womanhood